bahrus/pdpu/README.md

 <p-d on="eval" to="{NA}"></p-d>
 ```

+This is kind of a mind twister to understand.
+The alternative element [xtal-deco](https://www.webcomponents.org/element/xtal-decorator), which is quite similar, provides a much more intuitive way of dynamically attaching event handlers to other DOM elements.

 ## Conditional Processing

 p-d can be configured to test the event target to make sure it matches a css test.
 This is done with the "if" attribute / property: